aman-sutar/nextjs-app/README.md

 ## Run the Application via Docker

-If you'd prefer to run the application using Docker, follow these steps:
+If you'd prefer to run the application using Docker, Make sure not any Application using 3000 port and follow these steps:

 ### Step 1: Build the Docker Image